An exclusive audience with Tess Daly

 A. Your baby!
 It's love like you've never known.
 For me, it was a revelation.
 You realise for the first time how much your parents loved you.
 There's nothing better than putting my arms around my babies and just loving them.

-The Baby Diaries, by Tess Daly, published by Vermilion, is available now at Mamas & Papas stores and online at the Mamas and Papas website, priced £14.99,
+The Baby Diaries, by Tess Daly, published by Vermilion, is available now at Mamas & Papas stores and online at Amazon, priced £7.99,